Updated on September 11, 2023 by Julie McCool

-Favorite winter getaways from Northern Virginia offer relaxing stays, indoor fun, and a change of scenery while avoiding long drives.
+Favorite winter getaways from Northern Virginia and DC offer relaxing stays, indoor fun, and a change of scenery while avoiding long drives.
 Whether you prefer a city escape for a girlfriends getaway, a romantic destination where you can snuggle up, or a warm beach for family fun, we've got ideas for you.

 National Harbor, Maryland

 Why: National Harbor is right next to Washington DC so you won't spend much time on travel.
 There are restaurants, bars, shops, and some unusual activities to keep you entertained.